TehilahZaman/project-care-scribe/README.md

 ## Upcoming Features

-- [ ] Enabling users to add or remove features like medication and calendars from their main pages
+- [ ] Enable users to add or remove features like medication and calendars from their main pages